nutscream/100devs-weatherRuneterraApp/README.md

   **Tech used:** HTML, CSS, JavaScript

   As I was playing and learning more about APIs, I decided to build a weather app widget using the free OpenWeather API.
 As soon as I finished this project, I decided to assign one city to each regions of Runeterra.
-For example, Noxus is assigned to Moscow, so you are asking the weather of Noxus, you actualy get the one from Moscow.
+For example, Noxus is assigned to Moscow, so you if are asking the weather of Noxus, you actualy get the one from Moscow.
 Nothing complicated.
-I just feld I had to personalize this project a bit.
+I just felt I had to personalize this project a bit.
   I decided to add a map of Runeterra and use the map/area tags in HTML.
 In combinasion with the onclick tag element, I was able to add click events directly to the map.

 - ## Optimizations: